What is Pre-Planning?

 What are my cemetery options?

-New Cathedral Cemetery offers traditional and cremation in-ground burial options as well as above ground crypts and private family mausoleums.
+New Cathedral Cemetery offers traditional and cremation options as well as above ground crypts and private family mausoleums.
+Our newest addition, "The Garden at New Cathedral" features many popular options like: columbarium placement, private cremation benches, and in-ground cremation memorials.